I’ve pondered this question for a while…

 The best part about it is that it allowed my wife the scope to go out and get a promotion at work.
 This in turn will hopefully allow us to live mortgage-free soon!

-My greatest success so far is my family.
+My greatest triumph so far is my family.
 Before I gave up my career, my wife and I juggled childcare with working long hours and our quality of life suffered.
-Now we are all much happier and with that I think more successful as a family.
+Now we are all much happier and with that I think more coherent as a family.
 There have been many milestones in my life but this is the most important to me.

 Before I left work, I considered myself quite successful in my career but I wasn’t happy in my employment.
-I know hindsight is a wonderful thing but now when I think back because I wasn’t happy in my work my success was superficial.
+I know hindsight is a wonderful thing but now when I think back because I wasn’t happy in my work my achievements were superficial.

 There are different stresses and strains to being a stay at home dad compared to being in paid employment but the rewards outweigh any of these.
 There are still certain aspects of working in an office job which I miss but they can’t compare to the added value I am giving to my kids by staying at home whilst they grow up.

 Success as I said at the start of this post is something different for every person.
-Every success helps you towards your goals in life and to measure how you are doing against these goals.
+Your achievements can help you towards your goals in life and to measure how you are doing against these goals.